 Modules can meld into an optimal whole.
 Our software is often decomposed into modules that communicate through public functions, APIs, or endpoints.
 However, if two Software 2.0 modules that were originally trained separately interact, we can easily backpropagate through the whole.
 Think about how amazing it could be if your web browser could automatically re-design the low-level system instructions 10 stacks down to achieve a higher efficiency in loading web pages.
 With 2.0, this is the default behavior.

 It is better than you.
-Finally, and most importantly, a neural network is a better piece of code than anything you or I can come up with in a large fraction of valuable verticals, which currently at the very least involve anything to do with images/video, sound/speech, and text.
+Finally, and most importantly, a neural network is a better piece of code than anything you or I can come up with in a large fraction of valuable verticals, which currently at the very least involve anything to do with images/video and sound/speech.

 The limitations of Software 2.0